 While donations are encouraged no matter the time of year, Deepavali is an especially significant period where one can give back to the community.
 Indian families often cook meals, buy gifts such as toys and groceries, as well as make monetary donations to the less fortunate to do their part in spreading some festive joy.

-You can consider showing your support to organisations such as Ramakrishna Mission Singapore to make a difference during these tough times.
+You can consider showing your support to organisations such as Ramakrishna Mission Singapore, which donates cooked food and supplies to the needy.

 3. Ancestral prayers on Deepavali Eve

 On the morning of Deepavali Eve, families will pray to their ancestors, such as late parents or grandparents, to usher in blessings.

 Traditional snacks like achu murukku (rose cookies) and payasam (rice pudding) are padayal staples.